 This process can take some time, especially if it is the first time you have done it.
 However, Windows should automatically repair any errors it finds.

 Updating drivers can take time.
-For this reason, you should first update any drivers for graphics, video, and the processor first.
+For this reason, you should first update any drivers for graphics, video, and the processor.
 Be sure to check if these resolve the issue before continuing to update the rest of your drivers.

-Press the [X] key and the [Windows] key together on your keyboard.
-This opens the Quick Link menu where you need to choose “Device Manager.”
+Press the [X] key and the [Windows] key on your keyboard.
+This opens the Quick Link menu, where you must choose “Device Manager.”

 Click the first type of device to expand it.
 Now, right-click on the name of the first device listed and click “Properties.”